Superhuman

 Valuation

-As of March 2023, Superhuman had raised $108 million from firms such as IVP, a16z, Tiger, and First Round and from celebrities such as Ashton Kutcher, Mila Kunis, Will Smith, and The Chainsmokers.
+As of December 2024, Superhuman has raised a total of $108 million in funding from investors including IVP, a16z, Tiger, First Round, Ashton Kutcher, Mila Kunis, Will Smith, and The Chainsmokers.
 In August 2021, the company raised a $75 million Series C at an $825 million valuation.
-Its Series B took place in May 2019, in which the company raised $33 million.
+Its Series B took place in May 2019, when the company raised $33 million at an unknown valuation.

 Key Opportunities